sprakash21/aws-genai-rageval-bot/deploy/README.md

 4. To syntheses the stack run `cdk synth --all` or a stack.
 5. The deployment stack is also setup with cdk-nag to apply and verify the best practises for the deployment of the AWS stack.
 Note: Some of the not required Error are added into supressions.
 6. To deploy the stack run `cdk deploy --all` or a stack.
+7. If you get "Unable to resolve AWS account to use.
+It must be either configured when you define your CDK Stack, or through the environment" then export the AWS_PROFILE as export `AWS_PROFILE=<your_profile>`